Thursday, December 14, 2023

 Many people have asked me - as a Jewish believer in Jesus - to share publicly how I feel and what I think about what is happening in Israel and Palestine.
 I’ve resisted.
 It’s too difficult on many different levels.
 Instead, I want to share with you a life-changing moment from my last trip to the Holy Land...

 I didn’t understand a single word Ibrahim* was saying.
 Even so, I listened to him share earnestly in his native Arabic with the Palestinian young adults who filled the room.
 With each of his words, my heart pounded harder.
 Because, while I may not have understood Ibrahim’s words, I knew what was coming.
+Finally, I heard him say my name, and then “Yahud.”
+At the Arabic word for Jew, all twenty-something heads turned as one, eyes locked on me.

-We’d all just spent a week together, ministering to youth and families side-by-side at a retreat center in the West Bank.
+We’d all just spent a week together, ministering to Arab Christian youth and families side-by-side at a retreat center in the West Bank.
 We’d shared laughter and music and food and Jesus.
 But the gulf between Jews and Palestinians is deep and wide, as you well know.
 Which is why, in the month leading up to that week of camp in 2018, Ibrahim and Omar (ministry staff who we know and love) decided we should keep my heritage under wraps during camp.
 I’d been thinking the same thing.
 Everyone agreed it would be too distracting.
 After all, we were coming together to share the love of Jesus with families living in the West Bank, not to workshop a turbulent cultural divide.

 But now, camp was over.
 And Ibrahim had decided that the time was right to let them know.
 Right then and there in our post-camp leader meeting.
 Giving me about a thirty-second heads up.
 And so, there we were: a roomful of Palestinian Jesus followers, a handful of American Jesus followers, and me, the Jewish Jesus follower.